department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

 We still want to be able to access the original type of hearing request, so we'll rename `sanitized_hearing_request_type` to `sanitized_vacols_hearing_request_type`.

 Then we'll create a new `sanitized_hearing_request_type` method that, if `changed_hearing_request_type` is `nil`, returns the value of `sanitized_vacols_hearing_request_type`, and otherwise returns `changed_hearing_request_type.to_sym`.

+### The note is saved

+If the hearing request type is being converted to virtual, a note may've been submitted with the form.

+The note is intended to be viewed when a coordinator is scheduling a hearing, and it must persist until a hearing has been held, or the hearing request is withdrawn.

+We'll save the note in a `HearingNote` object.
+This is a new model that will record the following details:

+1. the contents of the note (`notes`)
+2. the id of person who created/last updated the note (`updated_by_id`)
+3. the date the note was created/updated (`created_at`, `updated_at`)
+4. A polymorphic association with the appeal (`appeal_type`, `appeal_id`)

+The table should have an index on the `appeal_type` and `appeal_id` columns together.

+With this approach, we can easily access the note and display it/make it editable in whatever context it needs to be seen.

 ### The task is completed